Edmonton Light Rail Transit System, Canada

-Edmonton Light Rail Transit (LRT) system is a pilot light rail transit network in Edmonton in Alberta, Canada.
+Edmonton Light Rail Transit (LRT) system was originally developed as a pilot light rail transit network in Edmonton in Alberta, Canada.
 Also known as Route 201, the system is currently operating with a single line.
 It is operated by Edmonton Transit System (ETS), Canada.

 Line routes on Edmonton's light rail transit system